Contextual Inverse Optimization: Offline and Online Learning

 Moreover, this algorithm runs in polynomial time in $d$ and $T$. \end{theorem}

 In \Cref{theorem:regret}, we had already established the possibility of obtaining logarithmic dependence for this class of problems, but this dependence relied on the nature of initial knowledge set.
 With \Cref{theorem:regret_general_case} above, we have now established that the possibility of achieving logarithmic dependence on the time horizon is \textit{universal}: it is independent of the nature of the initial knowledge set.
 As discussed in the introduction, the best known regret bounds to date were $\mathcal{O}(\sqrt{T})$ for linear context functions, as developed in \cite{barmann2017emulating}.
-These were based on leveraging online learning algorithms such as online gradient descent and exponential weights updates in order to learn the objective function solved by the expert. \Cref{theorem:regret_general_case} establishes that it is possible to achieve logarithmic regret by leveraging the geometry of the problem at hand and tailoring the algorithms given the geometry and the nature of the feedback at hand.

 For our algorithm, the structure of the knowledge set determines the dependence on $d$.
 The term $d^4$ follows from us running a variation of \texttt{EllipsoidalCones} $d$ times, essentially restarting whenever we perform a subspace update, and the regret of that algorithm being $\mathcal O(d^2 \ln (T \tan \alpha(K))$ for an initial set $K$.
 The final $d$ factor emerges from using \Cref{lemma:gamma_pointed} to bound $\tan \alpha(K)$.